AdobeDocs/genstudio.en/help/assets-insights.md

  ![Assets insights](assets/asset-insights-banner.jpg)

-[!DNL Content Hub] provides valuable insights into assets, addressing a common challenge that marketing stakeholders often encounter - asset usage statitics used in marketing campaigns, channels and different regions.
+[!DNL Content Hub] provides valuable insights into assets, addressing a common challenge that marketing stakeholders often encounter - asset usage statistics used in marketing campaigns, channels and different regions.
 By gaining a clear understanding of the performance and popularity of the assets, it delivers actionable insights essential for enhancing user experience.

 ## View statistics for uploaded assets

 You can view statistics of the uploaded assets and collections by navigating to the **[!UICONTROL Insights]** tab.
-Track the upload history of your assets with the yearly, monthly and daily asset uploads view.
+Track the upload history of your assets with the yearly, monthly, and daily asset uploads view.

    ![Upload assets statistics](assets/assets-insights.jpg)